 Don’t miss these important deadlines!

-The fall term will soon be upon us and it will be full steam ahead with another academic year.
+The fall term will soon be upon us and it will be full steam ahead with another busy semester.
 As you begin to tackle your readings and assignments, make sure to keep an eye on these key deadlines.